RSandAI/HexaLCSeg/README.md

-System-specific notes
+System-specific notes and configuration
 ---------------------
-The code was implemented in Python(3.8) and PyTroch(1.14.0) on Windows OS.
-The *segmentation models pytorch* library is used as a baseline for implementation.
+The code was implemented in Python (3.10) and PyTorch (2.1.2).

+The *segmentation models pytorch* (0.3.3) and *Albumentations* (1.4.0) was used.

 Apart from main data science libraries, RS-specific libraries such as GDAL, rasterio, and tifffile are also required.

 Citation
 ---------------------
-Please kindly cite our paper if this code and the dataset used in the study is useful for your research.
+Please kindly cite our paper if this code and the dataset used in the study are useful for your research.

 Sertel, E., Kabadayı, M.E, Sengul, G. S. & Tumer, I. N, (2024).
 HexaLCSeg: A Historical Benchmark Dataset from Hexagon Satellite Images for Land Cover Segmentation, IEEE Geoscience and Remote Sensing Magazine, Accepted.